TheWolverine - Michigan Basketball Instant Recap: Wolverines Hammer Northwestern, 79-54

 EVANSTON, ILL. — Michigan started slowly yet again on the road, missing its first 11 shots, almost all of them at the rim.
 Senior center Jon Teske missed all five within three feet, most badly, but the bench responded to lead U-M to a 79-54 road win over Northwestern.

-Senior point guard Zavier Simpson’s second foul, an offensive foul, sent him to the bench for the last 12 minutes of the half.
+Senior point guard Zavier Simpson’s second foul, an offensive one, sent him to the bench for the last 12 minutes of the half.

 Redshirt junior Austin Davis replaced Teske and U-M picked it up on offense.
 Davis dunked inside and Brooks hit his third triple to tie it at 13.
-Freshman Franz Wagner’s triple made it 16-13 Wolverines at 10:56, putting the Wolverines up for the first time despite shooting only 24 percent from the floor.
+Freshman Franz Wagner’s triple made it 16-13 Wolverines at 10:56, putting the Maize and Blue up for the first time despite shooting only 24 percent from the floor.

 Livers and Brooks finished with nine points each and Davis seven to lead the scoring.
 U-M shot 41.9 percent from the floor after starting 0-for-11 and 1-for-14, making 5-of-11 triples and 12 of their last 17 shots.